sakithajayasinghe/IEEE-R10-YP-GEMS/README.md

    ```

 2. **Create a Virtual Environment:**
-   before create check venv in the project folder.venv in project folder do not need to create venv.if you facing any issues from existing venv delete it and follow 2 & 3 steps.if not pass 2 & 3 steps.
+   before create venv, check venv in the project folder. if you facing any issues from existing venv delete it and follow 2 & 3 steps.if not pass 2 & 3 steps.

    - **Using `venv` :**